Helm Chart Push Plugin

 [email protected]:~/helm_repo_demo$ helm plugin list NAME VERSION DESCRIPTION push 0.9.0 Push chart package to ChartMuseum

-So I do have a push plugin which is going to push the chart package into the ChartMuseum.
+So I do have a push plugin that is going to push the chart package into the ChartMuseum.
 Now let me go ahead and create a new chart and push the chart using the helm push plugin.

 [email protected]:~/helm_repo_demo$ helm create helmpushdemo Creating helmpushdemo

 Now we do have this chart.
-Let me get in to the chart and update the Chart.yaml file.
+Let me get into the chart and update the Chart.yaml file.

 [email protected]:~/helm_repo_demo/helmpushdemo$ cat Chart.yaml apiVersion: v2 name: helmpushdemo description: Helm push plugin demo type: application version: 0.1.0 appVersion: "1.16.0"

 Now, let me go ahead and package this Chart.

 [email protected]:~/helm_repo_demo$ helm package helmpushdemo/ Successfully packaged chart and saved it to: /home/ashok/helm_repo_demo/helmpushdemo-0.1.0.tgz

 So that’s going to provide me the packaged charts.
 I can use this package chart, or I can directly use the directory as well.
 So I can use the command helm.
 I will use the helm push command.

 [email protected]:~/helm_repo_demo$ helm push helmpushdemo/ mychartmuseumrepo Pushing helmpushdemo-0.1.0.tgz to mychartmuseumrepo… Done.

 So that’s going to create the zipped content automatically and push it into the repository.
 Now I can do an update and check the list of charts available within the repository.